szabgab/rust.code-maven.com/slides/rust/tuples.md

 {id: change-tuple}
 {i: mut}

-* Use the `mut` keyword to make the tuple mutable.
+* Use the `mut` keyword to make the values of the tuple mutable.
+* We still cannot add elements to the tuple.
+It's shape and the types of the fields are fixed.
 * Assign a new value to one of the elements using the dot-notation.

 ![](examples/tuples/change-tuple/src/main.rs)